Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images

 \subsection{Dataset}

-We use a dataset consisting of \num{44}~unique \gls{PV} modules with various degrees of defects to manually select the parameters for the segmentation pipeline.
-In this dataset, \num{26}~solar modules are of monocrystalline type, and \num{18}~of monocrystalline type.
-The \num{44}~solar modules consist in total of \num{2624} solar cells of which \num{715} are definitely defective with defects ranging from micro cracks to completely disconnected cells and \addition[label=a:deep-cracks,ref=c:micro-cracks]{mechanically induced cracks (\eg, electrically insulated or conducting cracks, or cracks due to soldering~\cite{Spertino2015})}. \num{106}~solar cells exhibit smaller defects that are not with certainty identifiable as completely defective, and \num{295}~solar cells feature miscellaneous surface abnormalities that are no defects.
-The remaining \num{1508}~solar cells are categorized as functional without any perceivable surface abnormalities. \addition[label=a:quadratic-cells,ref=c:cell-ratio]{The solar cells in imaged \gls{PV} modules have a square aspect ratio (\ie, are quadratic).}
+We use a dataset consisting of \num{44}~unique \gls{PV} modules with various degrees of defects to manually select the parameters for the segmentation pipeline \addition[label=a:training,ref=c:training]{and validate the results.
+These images served as a reference during the development of the proposed method}. \addition[label=a:dataset-conditions,ref=c:contrib2]{The \gls{PV} modules were captured in a testing laboratory setting at different orientations and using varying camera settings, such as exposure time.
+Some of \gls{EL} images were post-processed by cropping, scaling, or rotation.} This dataset consists of \num{26}~monocrystalline and \num{18}~polycrystalline solar cells.
+In total, these \num{44}~solar modules consist of \num{2624} solar cells out of which \num{715} are definitely defective with defects ranging from microcracks to completely disconnected cells and mechanically induced cracks (\eg, electrically insulated or conducting cracks, or cell cracks due to soldering~\cite{Spertino2015}). \num{106}~solar cells exhibit smaller defects that are not with certainty identifiable as completely defective, and \num{295}~solar cells feature miscellaneous surface abnormalities that are no defects.
+The remaining \num{1508}~solar cells are categorized as functional without any perceivable surface abnormalities.
+The solar cells in imaged \gls{PV} modules have a square aspect ratio (\ie, are quadratic).